UniSwap V3 Explained

 What is UniSwap?

 UniSwap is a protocol that allows traders to swap Ethereum ERC20 tokens without using an order book.
 The swap rate is based on the demand for both tokens and the balances of the swapping pair.
+You probably also heard about the alternative PancakeSwap - learn about its benefits and shortcomings here.

 Traditional markets heavily rely on liquidity for their success.
 UniSwap tackles this problem through automated liquidity provisioning using Automated market makers (AMM).
 This allows for an easy swap of ERC20 tokens without relying on Liquidity Provider tokens (LPs) to create their liquidity.